Posts Tagged ‘Alternative History’

 July 26th, 1991.
 Bethlehem Pennsylvania

 George spent the afternoon at the comic store to blow off some steam.
-He’d just quit his sucky job, tired of working for such stupid people, but at least he didn’t have to deal with them anymore.
+He’d just quit his sucky job.
+He was tired of working for such stupid people, but at least he didn’t have to deal with them anymore.
 Now he drifted away into the Marvel Universe.
 George picked up several comics, including the new issue of the Ghost Rider.
 The flame-skulled supernatural hero was fighting an evil ninja clan alongside the Punisher, who himself had a skull logo painted on his Kevlar vest.
 Ghost Rider and the Punisher together killing ninjas, what else was there in life?

 There was one more stop to make before going home.
 At Blockbuster Video he dropped off his VHS rental, Silence of the Lambs.
 George loved this movie about a serial killer who liked to dress up in the clothes of his victims.
+It was crazy stuff.

 Finally coming home to his new apartment, he thumbed through his mail.
 Seemed like the usual shit at first; shit, bills, catalogues, offers for cheap CDs from Columbia House, but then there was an envelope sent via priority mail.
 Opening the it; he found a letter addressed to him.
 “Cool, Robert Bloch wrote to me again.” he thought to himself.
 He hadn’t heard from him in a while, and he wondered what he had to say.
 Setting his comic books down he began to read the letter.

 “Hello.
 It has been some time since we had correspondence.
 I hope this letter finds you well, and that you are still writing and pursuing your creative endeavors.
 Recently I recalled our prior conversation when we met at that horror convention.
 I confess that I did not put much stock in the tale of your relative.
 Please do not take offense to this, I never doubted you had heard the tale you related to me.
-It is just when you are in my profession, a myriad of people come out of the woodwork to tell you all manner of tales of haunted houses, grisly murders and other such maniacal ramblings.
+It is just that, when you are in my profession, a myriad of people come out of the woodwork to tell you all manner of tales of haunted houses, grisly murders and other such maniacal ramblings.
 H.P.
 Lovecraft was a good friend to me, who I miss dearly, and to this day I am approached by those who speculate that Howard was in fact in contact with the Elder things or the Great Old ones, and that Cthulhu really does in fact sleep under the Pacific Ocean and will one day rise up and take back the world he once ruled.
 But I suppose there are worse problems to face than the grievances of a successful author.

 Anyway, I am digressing.
 I am digressing because even as I write these words, I am afraid to finish them.
 Even as the ink hits these pages, I speculate on whether I should continue.